YunYe-Pu/MipsAsm/Readme.md

 ##Assembler

-The assembler is capable of assembling multiple source files and generate one binary file.
+The assembler is capable of assembling multiple source files and generating one binary file.
 No object files are generated during assembly.

 Supported instructions and macro instructions are listed in appendix A.